ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-o remain
-the usual time—say four or live weeks.
-T he
-meat must be well covered with pi. &#x27;,le and

-should not be pul down lor at least two ;
 days alter killing, during w hich tune slight- i
 ly sprinkle with powdered saltpeter, which
 removes all the surface blood.
 Ac., leaving